You want smart political talk without the meltdowns?

 That's a problem.

-He said he could not guarantee he said that there wouldn't be seepage of some of this aid that would eventually make its way to Hamas.
+He said that there wouldn't be seepage of some of this aid that would eventually make its way to Hamas.

-It's a war zone, those things happen.
+It's a war zone.

-She said, Well, she said they elected Hamas in in that group.
+And this is where Republican Senator Cynthia Lummis of Wyoming, she said, well, she said they elected Hamas in that group.

 She said they have resources.

-They have water, they have food.
+They have food.

-They should be taking care of their people, and and she was adamantly against, and many Republicans uh in the Senate who we spoke with yesterday are absolutely against sending any humanitarian aid.
+And she was adamantly against, and many Republicans in the Senate who we spoke with yesterday are absolutely against sending any humanitarian aid.

-Rick Scott, Republican of Florida, another one, uh, because they say this is just going to be money that goes to Hamas.
+Rick Scott, Republican of Florida, another one, because they say this is just going to be money that goes to Hamas.

 And that's going to be a question.

-I don't know what combination ever gets that across the finish line, because you have folks who want everything all cobbled together.
+I don't know what combination ever gets that across the finish line because you have folks who want everything all cobbled together.

 You're going to have divides in the Democratic and Republican Party about sending humanitarian aid to Palestinians in Gaza.